President

 Vice President

-Katrina joined the board toward the end of 2022.
+Katrina joined the board toward the end of 2022 and became secretary in January 2026.
 She first became involved with Camp Twitch & Shout in 2013 as a camper.
 Since then, Katrina has been involved in a variety of roles, including counselor, unit leader, and leadership team.

 As someone with Tourette’s, Katrina is so excited to be a part of this warm and welcoming community.
-When she is not at camp, Katrina is a law student, pursuing a career in public defense.
-In her free time, Katrina loves to travel to new cities and spend time with her dog and cat.
+When she is not at camp, Katrina is a public defender.
+In her free time, Katrina loves to travel to new cities and spend time with her dog.

 Dr. Eric Herman joined the TICS board in September, 2022.
 He is the proud parent of an adolescent son with Tourette syndrome that unequivocally adores Camp Twitch and Shout.
 From 2016 – 2018, he served as the TAA support group leader for all families in Washington state.
 He is currently the Chief Primary Care & Population Health Officer at Oregon Health & Sciences University, maintains an active practice, and recently started the first program for patients with Long COVID in Oregon.